 2. Share content in advance

-Share reading lists online at least 4 weeks in advance.
-Clearly show the importance of readings, eg core (must read), recommended (should read) and background (could read).
+Share reading lists on the Library’s TALIS system at least 4 weeks in advance.
+Clearly show the importance of readings using the Library’s criteria; core (must read), recommended (should read) and background (could read).
+Be mindful of how many resources you are requiring/suggesting students read.

 Module outlines and lecture/seminar slides